aligerum/smol-core-site/doc/Vue Components.md

 Because it is not readily apparent what data is available within each component/slot, it is vital that you provide proper documentation and examples for static vue components.

 Normal slots work as usual.
 Only slots with the `static` attribute will be replaced in this way at build time.
+You can also add the `append` or `prepend` directive within the template as usual, ex: `template(slot="top" append)`.
+Any content defined within the Vue Component's static slot serves as the default.

 # Normal Vue Components